-Energy Efficiency and Conservation Activity
+Energy Efficiency and Conservation Activities

-Level Energy Efficiency and Conservation Activity Reported Silver 1.
-In 2013, the city completed an Integrated demand side management audit of all eligible facilities that use more than 200kW.
+1. In 2013, the city completed an integrated demand side management audit of all eligible facilities that use more than 200kW.
 As a result of the audit, the city installed a new energy efficient roof at the community center and Arroyo Vista Recreation Center.
-2016

-Level Energy Efficiency and Conservation Activities Reported Gold In 2012, the city implemented a community initiative to increase residential and commercial energy efficiency through retrofitting, weatherization, and replacing equipment and appliances.
-The city participates in the Southern California Edison's Energy Leader Partnership and has attained the Silver Level Tier.
+- 2. In 2012, the city implemented a community initiative to increase residential and commercial energy efficiency through retrofitting, weatherization, and replacing equipment and appliances. - 3.
+The city participates in the Southern California Edison's (SCE) Energy Leader Partnership and has attained the Silver Level Tier.
 The partnership assists with identifying and addressing energy efficiency opportunities in municipal facilities and pays increased incentives for city energy efficiency projects.
-2016

-Level Energy Efficiency & Conservation Activities Reported Platinum In 2013, Campus Park, the Police Services Center and Poindexter Park received lighting retrofits.
-The retrofits consist of replacing all park and parking lot lighting with energy efficient LED luminaires.
-Since 2014, the city has offered emPower Central Coast and CaliforniaFIRST as energy financing programs for residential property owners.
-Please see the following link for more information: www.moorparkca.gov/622/Lower-Your-Utility-Bills.
+- 4. In 2013, Campus Park, the Police Services Center, and Poindexter Park received lighting retrofits.
+The retrofits consisted of replacing all park and parking lot lighting with energy efficient LED luminaires. - 5.
+Since 2014, the city has offered emPower Central Coast and CaliforniaFIRST as energy financing programs for residential property owners. - 6.
 The city completed retro-commissioning studies for several agency buildings to ensure they are operating as designed and installed.
 The studies resulted in replacing nine HVAC units at the community center and administrative buildings.
-2016

-Water & Wastewater Systems Activity
+Water & Wastewater Systems Activities

-Level Water & Wastewater Systems Activity Reported Silver 1.
-The city replaced 62 existing irrigation controllers at city parks with WeatherTRAK ET Pro2 irrigation controllers.
+1. The city replaced 62 existing irrigation controllers at city parks with WeatherTRAK ET Pro2 irrigation controllers.
 WeatherTRAK controllers receive real time weather and evapotranspiration data via HydroPoint's system software and adjust irrigation schedules on a daily basis to reduce overall irrigation water consumption.
-This action will reduce irrigation water use by over 16 percent.
-2016